pattonsgirl/passwords/README.md

 ## The setup

-Previously you all created user account with dummy passwords and submitted them to pilot.
-Hashcat needs them in a particular format so I have altered them all and placed them in
+A previous class created user account with dummy passwords and submitted them to me.
+Due to a recent bought of Covid, I brain fogged a permission and all of these "secure" password hashes were leaked online.

+One of the cse-devteam members found this list floating around and appears to be in a particular format.
+The devteam uploaded the file to this repository:
 `./data/shadow`.
 Entries look like this:

 ```